Potassium-chromate/Use-hyperCSI-to-reconstuct-pictures/README.md

 2. `SPA.m`: Successive Projection Algorithm (SPA) for finding the purest pixels in a hyperspectral image.

-3. `Hyper_SCI.m`: Implementation of Hyper_SCI algorithm for image inpainting.
+3. `Hyper_CSI.m`: Implementation of Hyper_CSI algorithm for image inpainting.

-4. `main.m`: The main script that demonstrates the usage of PCA, SPA, and Hyper_SCI for hyperspectral image inpainting.
+4. `main.m`: The main script that demonstrates the usage of PCA, SPA, and Hyper_CSI for hyperspectral image inpainting.

 ## Preprocessing
 In the `main_script.m`, the original hyperspectral image data is first loaded and reshaped into a 2D matrix.
 The purpose of reshaping is to transform the 3D hyperspectral image data into a 2D matrix, where each column represents a pixel and each row represents a spectral band.
-This makes it easier to perform the subsequent PCA, SPA, and Hyper_SCI operations.
+This makes it easier to perform the subsequent PCA, SPA, and Hyper_CSI operations.

 Next, the script masks the original data by removing the columns (pixels) with all zero values:
 ``` matlab